 "No one wins.
 No one wins!"
 The significance of the words changed of themselves in accompaniment with his reeling thoughts.
 "No one wins?"
 It was as though a multitude were knocking at every opening that could be occupied by consciousness.
 He paused upon the threshold a timeless while, and a new voice he recognized as his own seemed to answer, "We win as One."

-Light surpassing light enfolded him from within, and all that he had known began to burn-- not as in the raging fires of earth, nor even as in the hidden fire of ice: the fire in which he stood proceeded from itself and bathed unto transformation, fusing the purified essence of his former existences in time into an elevated continuation so far beyond his expectations that it appeared as new.
+Light surpassing light enfolded him from within, and all that he had known began to burn-- not as in the raging fires of Earth, nor even as in the hidden fire of ice: the fire in which he stood proceeded from itself and bathed unto transformation, fusing the purified essence of his former existences in time into an elevated continuation so far beyond his expectations that it appeared as new.
 Every expression that had ever crossed his face was there before him, now, revealed as but a single, smiling appearance of Maya-- Illusion: his mother to this moment, and his new-found friend.

 His body was being rebuilt, cell by cell.
-As crystals form, so he grew: his feet and his abdomen, new; his legs and his lungs, new; his loins and his heart, new; his shoulders, arms, and his ears, new; his eyes and his hands, new; his forehead and, yet again, all of him, new; and, yet, the same!
+As crystals form, so he grew: his feet and his abdomen, new; his legs and his lungs, new; his loins and his heart, new; his shoulders, arms, and his ears, new; his eyes and his hands, new; his forehead and, yet again, all of him, new: and yet the same!

 An ancient writing opened to him: "Neither shalt thou go up by steps unto mine altar, that thy nakedness be not discovered thereon."
 His life to this moment had been like steps inside a prayer wheel, whose turnings had kept his place in every circumstance.
 He had not come to an end, nor even to a new beginning, but to the center!

-bookmenu
+sitemap bookmenu